 - It can be smaller: two paragraphs, a sketch, a quick chat with me, a 2-minute presentation

 But it should not stop at a worksheet or a graphic organizer.
-These can be fine half-way points.
-They’re great to check-in on and see if kids are on the right track.
+These can be fine halfway points.
+They’re great to check in and see if kids are on the right track.
 I’d always approve a graphic organizer before kids could move on to the final product.
 But worksheets/graphic organizers make for weak final products.
 After students have done all this great thinking, they should create something they’re proud to show off!